A Generalized Sinkhorn Algorithm for Mean-Field Schr\"odinger Bridge

 \section{Abstract}

 The mean-field Schr\"odinger bridge (MFSB) problem concerns designing a minimum-effort controller that guides a diffusion process with nonlocal interaction to reach a given distribution from another by a fixed deadline.
 Unlike the standard Schr\"{o}dinger bridge, the dynamical constraint for MFSB is the mean-field limit of a population of interacting agents with controls.
 It serves as a natural model for large-scale multi-agent systems.
 The MFSB is computationally challenging because the nonlocal interaction makes the problem nonconvex.
 We propose a generalization of the Hopf-Cole transform for MFSB and, building on it, design a Sinkhorn-type recursive algorithm to solve the associated system of integro-PDEs.
-Under mild assumptions on the interaction potential, we discuss convergence guarantees for the proposed algorithm.
-We present numerical examples with repulsive and attractive interactions to illustrate the theoretical contributions.
+We analyze the local convergence of the proposed algorithm.
+We also present numerical examples with repulsive and attractive interactions to illustrate the theoretical contributions.